 In a medium mixing bowl whisk together mayonnaise, sour cream, apple cider vinegar, mustard, pepper, celery seed and 3 Tbsp milk.
 Season with salt to taste (about 3/4 tsp+).

 Add eggs, red onion, celery, dill pickles and dressing to bowl with potatoes.
 Toss everything to coat.
-Thin with more milk as desired 1 Tbsp at a time.
-Preferably chill 1 hour.
+Thin with more milk as desired 1 Tbsp at a time (you may need up to 4 Tbsp more).
+Preferably chill at least 30 minutes.
 Serve cold and sprinkle top with fresh parsley if desired.

 Recipe source: Cooking Classy